Yo-B/dynapop-oft/README.md

 A population dynamics model accounting for the individual process of resource foraging on heterogeneous agricultural landscapes.

 This is a GNU R program with 2 scripts loading 4 source files containing functions.
-Both script need to be run sequentially, __gen_landscape.R__ before __sim_population.R__.
+Both scripts need to be run sequentially, __gen_landscape.R__ before __sim_population.R__.

 1. The first script is __gen_landscape.R__ which generates a landscape from specified landscape metrics with a genetic algorithm